ChirikjianLab/primp-matlab/README.md

 ### Data preparation for LfD methods
 All test files are located in [`/test`](/test/) folder.
 To run scripts for LfD methods:

+- Download the data from [Google Drive](https://drive.google.com/drive/folders/1sgfAjBgO3PWO2nCqerXjVHsovpNF4MgS?usp=sharing).
+All the demonstrated datasets are locataed in `/demonstrations` folder.
 - Generate `/data` folder that stores all demonstration data
 - Copy all the demonstration sets into the `/data` folder
 - Run scripts in `/test` folder